influitive/influitive-crafters/_posts/2015-11-03-web-scraping-and-apis2.md

       .attr("height", function () {
         return h/dataSet.length - rectMargin
       })

-// Remove the extra rextangles if the current dataset is smaller than the previous one
+// Remove the extra rectangles if the current dataset is smaller than the previous one
     rects.exit()
       .transition()
       .duration(500)
       .attr("x", w)  // <-- Exit stage left
       .remove();

-// Updates all the rectanges to accomodate the new data passed in
+// Updates all the rectangles to accommodate the new data passed in
     rects.transition()
       .duration(500)
       .attr("x", xPadding)